blinkinput/blinkinput-ios/README.md

 ##  <a name="available-processors"></a> List of available processors

-This section will give a list of `MBProcessor` types that are available within *BlinkID* SDK and their purpose.
+This section will give a list of `MBProcessor` types that are available within *BlinkInput* SDK and their purpose.

 ### <a name="image-processors"></a> Image Return Processor